Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 #### *Information Architecture*

-A standard linear tree structure worked perfectly for this project, and I saw no need to add needless complexity in the form of off-page linkage.
-When I do implement the dynamic project pages, the website will likely develop into more of a hub and spoke style system, but a simple one at that.
+A standard linear tree structure worked perfectly for this project, and I saw no need to add the extra complexity of a multiple page site.
+When I do implement the dynamic project pages that I mention in [future features to implement](#future-features-to-implement), the website will likely develop into more of a hub and spoke style system, but a simple one at that.

 ## Skeleton

-As already mentioned, the website is designed with a simple tree structure and hierarchical flow from top to page bottom.
-It is designed to be clear and simple, browsing the site is all about information collection and the user should not need to pay attention to the fact that they are "using" anything.
+The website's simple tree structure flows hierarchically from top to page bottom.
+It is designed to be clear and simple.
+Browsing the site is all about information collection and the user should not need to pay attention to the fact that they are "using" anything.

 #### *Designed to lead the user to my CTA*
-The content was structured in the particular order to lead up to my call to action, which is for an employer or a recruiter to get in touch to learn more.
+The content was structured specifically so as to lead organically towards my call to action, which is for an employer or a recruiter to get in touch to learn more.

 #### *Reassuring Conventions*